Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Nuclear transients

 In a nearly isotropic nuclear stellar cluster, a star can approach the SMBH from any direction.
 When misaligned with respect to the equatorial plane, the tidal stream formed in such a TDE can circularize to form a geometrically thick slim accretion disk that will undergo solid-body-like precession due to relativistic Lense-Thirring torques, see \citet{2012PhRvL.108f1302S}.
 Given the detection of periodic flux outbursts that can be associated with the precession period, the expected constant surface-density profile of slim disks, and the outer radius of the formed disk determined approximately by the tidal radius, one can in principle constrain the spin of the SMBH using the relation for the precession period \citep{2020SSRv..216...35S},

 where $\psi$ is the misalignment angle between the accretion disk and the SMBH equatorial plane, $J$ is the total angular momentum of the disk, and $N$ is the integrated Lense-Thirring torque.
-In the second relation, $R_{\rm i}$ and $R_{\rm o}$ stand for the inner and the outer radii of the disk, $a_{\bullet}$ is a dimensionless spin, and $s$ represents the disk surface-density slope, $\Sigma(R)\propto R^{-s}$.
+In the second relation, $R_{\rm i}$ and $R_{\rm o}$ stand for the inner and the outer radii of the disk, $a_{\bullet}$ is a dimensionless spin, and $s$ represents the disk surface-density slope, $\Sigma(R)\propto R^{-s}$ \citep[see also][for a more detailed derivation of the precession period including disk spreading and disk winds]{2023ApJ...957L...9T}.
 As an exemplary case, we calculate $T_{\rm prec}$ for $M_{\bullet}=10^6\,M_{\odot}$ as a function of the spin, see Fig.~\ref{fig_LTperiod_spin}.
 Black lines depict variations in the surface-density slope, $s\in \{-3/2,0,+3/5,+3/4\}$ while the blue shaded region stands for the variation in the outer disk radius in the range $(0.5,2)R_{\rm t}$ (for $M_{\bullet}=10^6\,M_{\odot}$, the tidal radius is $R_{\rm t}\sim 47.2\,r_{\rm g}$ for a solar-like star).
-From Fig.~\ref{fig_LTperiod_spin} it is apparent that the soft X-ray/UV flux density variations are expected on the timescale of 1-10 days for high to intermediate spin values.
+From Fig.~\ref{fig_LTperiod_spin} it is apparent that the soft X-ray/UV flux density variations are expected on the timescale of 1--10 days for high to intermediate spin values.
 For a low spin, the period exceeds 100 days.

 A high-cadence UV and X-ray monitoring of TDEs could uncover such periodic flux-density changes.
-These are expected to eventually cease as the disk becomes geometrically thin with the decreasing accretion rate.
+For the source AT2020ocn, a high-cadence X-ray monitoring by the \textit{NICER} telescope in the post-TDE phase revealed a significant periodicity of $\sim 17$ days and the SMBH spin value was inferred to be $0.05 \lesssim \| a_{\bullet} \| \lesssim 0.5$ for typical parameters \citep{2024arXiv240209689P}.
+The periodic variations are expected to eventually cease as the disk becomes geometrically thin with the decreasing accretion rate.
 Finally, for a standard thin disk, the warps generated by differential torques propagate on the viscous time scale, which is longer than the local precession period.
 This leads to the thin disk aligning with the equatorial plane of the SMBH up to a certain radius determined by the Bardeen-Petterson effect.
 At that moment, the precession of an inner accretion disk emitting soft X-ray/UV emission stops.

 Spin determination for a sample of TDEs would lead to a bigger sample of SMBH spins.
 A robust spin distribution with redshift would constrain the SMBH evolution during the cosmic history \citep[merger-dominated, accretion-dominated or the combination of both; ][]{2005ApJ...620...69V}, and this can be enabled by high-cadence UV monitoring of TDEs.